 Conclusion

 The contribution proposed an intra OBMC scheme which extends OBMC to non-inter coded blocks.
-The experimental results show that the proposed method results in the average luma BD-rates changes of -0.06% for AI and x.xx% for RA, respectively.
+The experimental results show that the proposed method results in the average luma BD-rates changes of -0.06% for AI and 0.00% for RA, respectively.
 It is suggested to study the proposed method in the next round of EE.

 References